shahar42/competotor_agent/STATUS.md

 - **Persistent Storage**: PostgreSQL database stores all ideas and competitors
 - **Email Notifications**: Automated alerts with top 6 best matches
 - **Feedback Loop**: Users can mark results as relevant/irrelevant
+- **Weekly Smart Monitoring**: Optional 1-3 month tracking with low-storage "smart diff" (only alerts on new items)

 ---